Course overview

 Career opportunities

-The award prepares you for delivering high quality CBT supervision to trainee or qualified therapists.
+This award prepares you to deliver high-quality CBT supervision to trainees or qualified therapists.